-It’s doable, using Apple’s built-in Shortcuts app.
-You actually won’t be replacing the icons that the apps came with — rather, you’ll be creating separate shortcuts that lead to the app.
-It’s a tedious and time-consuming process, but in the end, you can have a fully customized iPhone home screen.
+The answer is yes — it’s doable using Apple’s built-in Shortcuts app.
+You actually won’t be replacing the app’s official icon.
+Rather, you’ll be creating a separate shortcut that leads to the app.
+It’s a tedious and time-consuming process, but in the end, you can have a fully customized iPhone homescreen.

 Here’s how you do it:

-- Once you’re in the app, tap on the “plus” sign in the upper-right corner.
-Type the name of your new shortcut on top, and then tap on “Add Action”
+- Once you’re in the app, tap on the plus sign in the upper-right corner.

 - You’ll now see a preview of the icon (which will be a standard, uninteresting icon that Shortcuts automatically adds).
 Don’t worry — we’re going to make it better.